 Peter Sollett is set to write and direct the long-anticipated Warner Bros.’ feature film adaptation of the immensely popular video game “Minecraft.”
 Vertigo’s Roy Lee and Jon Berg will produce.
 The developer who made the game, Mojang, is part of the board and will also serve as a producer, while Jon Spaihts will executive produce.

-The story of the film will follow a teenage girl and her group of friends, as these adventurers have to save to save the blocky Overworld from the malevolent Ender Dragon’s path of destruction.
+The story of the film will follow a teenage girl and her group of friends, as these adventurers have to save the blocky Overworld from the malevolent Ender Dragon’s path of destruction.

 The film marks the biggest studio movie yet for Sollett.
 He previously worked only on mid-range budget movies like “Freeheld”, “Nick and Norah’s Infinite Playlist” and “Raising Victor Vargas.”